incitron/incitron_docs/pages/02_math_model.md

 # mathematical model

 This page describes the mathematical representation of the MILP model that is solved by the incitron engine.
 This is a Precedence Constrained Production Scheduling Problem (PCPSP) with stockpiling.
+Please take note of the special use of completing mining blocks and parcels "by" a time period, rather than "at" a time period.

 ## indices & sets